tiagohpf/im-2018-assign1/README.md

 # Spotify Voice Controller

-An software that controls tasks of Spotify with voice.
+A software that controls tasks of Spotify with voice.

 ### Dependencies